Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Extensions: Tilted Planes and Other Rigid-Bodies

 Now, the interface can be represented in two ways: In an \textit{explicit} representation, one explicitly writes all the points that belong to the interface.
 On the other hand, \textit{implicit} representation of the interface is given by the zero level set of some implicit function $\phi$ after a constant shift if necessary \citep{osher2003signed}.
 In fact, the \textit{signed distance functions} (SDFs) $\psi : \R^3 \to \R$ are a subset of such implicit functions defined by

-but it also gives $\|\nabla \psi\| = 1$ everywhere except on the zero level set.
+but it also satisfies $\|\nabla \psi\| = 1$ everywhere except on the zero level set.
 We reserve $\psi$ for SDFs and $\phi$ as the general class of functions whose zero level set is $\partial \BB$.
 In particular, these functions are positive for $\bm{z}$ outside of the interface, negative for $\bm{z}$ inside of the interface, and zero otherwise.
 Of course, $|\psi(\bm{z})|$ is the distance from $\bm{z}$ to the interface.
-Lastly, note that

-where $N$ is the outward normal vector field.
+Lastly, note that $ \nabla \psi(\bm{z}) = N(\bm{z}), $ where $N$ is the outward normal vector field.
 Essentially, the collision detection function and its partial derivatives between the body and plane will be constructed using the SDF or some other implicit representation of the interface.